 The parasite Cryptosporidium causes this infection.
 There are many species of Cryptosporidium, and they can infect humans and a wide range of animals.
 The individual microorganisms that cause cryptosporidiosis are known as oocysts.

-A particular species called Cryptosporidium parvum has been responsible for 50.8% of cases in 325 global outbreaks of water-borne parasitic diseases across the world.
+A particular species called Cryptosporidium parvum has been responsible for

 The oocysts that cause cryptosporidiosis have hard, protective outer shells.
 The high resistance of Cryptosporidium oocysts to disinfectants, such as chlorine bleach, enables them to survive for long periods and remain active outside of a host body.

 Humans commonly acquire the infectious agent through consuming or swimming in contaminated water.
 Earth and uncooked or cross-contaminated food that has been in contact with the feces of an individual or animal who carries Cryptosporidium can also spread this disease.